yiyan023/yiyan023/README.md

 ## Hi!👋 My name is Yiyan!
 I am incoming second-year CS student at the University of Waterloo!
-As a keen learner who loves building products, I am constantly uploading what I'm up to on GitHub.
-Feel free to check out any of my projects or contact me at y84huang@uwaterloo.ca!
+As a keen learner, I am expanding my technical skills by solving problems and building awesome projects!
+Feel free to check out what I have been up to :)

+- I’m currently working on [PlaySurfer](https://github.com/yiyan023/PlaySurfer), a social media app designed to help help athletes connect!
+As an avid badminton player, I wanted to make organization and networking more accessible for my fellow athletes! 🏸
+- I’m currently learning how to leverage computer science for effective problem solving using Neetcode 150 and more!
+I have covered dozens of data structures & algorithms including DFS, BFS, Floyd's Algorithm, and Greedy! 👩‍💻
+- I’m looking to collaborate on any large-scale products that aim to help make education and safety more accessible to others :).
+Some of the work I accomplished includes [YouWriter](https://github.com/yiyan023/YouWriter) & [TuneScriber](https://github.com/yiyan023/TuneScriber), which aim to increase note-taking efficiency for students and provide musical education to low-income families respectively! 🍎
+- Fun fact about me is that I love Taylor Swift ✨

+Feel free to reach out about anything tech or non-tech related!
+I would love to chat about badminton, music, k-drama, or fitness :).

 <!--
 **yiyan023/yiyan023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.